koka-lang/koka/doc/spec/tour.kk.md

 }
 ```

-The current definition is robust for operations that never resume (like exceptions but generalized
+The current definition is robust for operations that never resume, or operations that resume once
-for any effect), or operations that resume once -- but there is still trouble when
+-- but there is still trouble when resuming more than once.
+If someone calls `choice` inside
-resuming more than once.
-If someone calls `choice` inside the `action`, the second time it
+the `action`, the second time it
 resumes the file handle will be closed again which is probably not intended.
 There is
-active research into this to use the type system to statically prevent this from happening.
+active research into using the type system to statically prevent this from happening.

 Another way to work with multiple resumptions is to use the `initially` function.
 This function takes 2 arguments: the first argument is a function that is called
-the first time `initially` is evaluated, and subsequently every time a resumption is
+the first time `initially` is evaluated, and subsequently every time a particular resumption is
 resumed more than once.
 We can use this to implement various strategies to handle
 linear resources even for multiple resumptions.
 For files, it is not clear what is the
 best way to handle this, but one way would be to not close the file until all strands